AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

    >[!NOTE]
    >
-   >Wenn Sie sowohl die `www`- als auch die `non-www`-Version einer Domäne benötigen, müssen Sie sie separat hinzufügen.
+   >Wenn Sie sowohl die `www`- als auch die `non-www`-Version einer Domain benötigen, müssen Sie sie separat hinzufügen.
 Zum Beispiel `example.com` und `www.example.com`.
    <!-- Marius Petria on SLACK tmp-skyline-cdn-certificates - Actually  my opinion is that this option should be explicit in UI (that was present in the initial mocks of the design but for some reason it was dropped).
 I think when adding a domain there should be a check mark to also add www.domain.
 When adding example.com Customer should be prompted with the following options: Do you also want to add www.example.com and have a redirect example.com -> www.example.com?Do you also want to add www.example.com and have a redirect www.example.com -> example.com? -->

 1. Klicken Sie auf **Erstellen**.